By Aaron Holmes

 Shaping & Finishing

 The construction and assembly was exciting every step of the way.
 To my surprise, the shaping and finishing was an enjoyable process too.
-I employed a multitude of tools and techniques to take away all the wood that I didn’t think should be part of my bike frame: chisels, planes, rasps, a rotary burr in a hand held drill, an oscillating spindle sander, and lots and lots of sandpaper.
+I employed a multitude of tools and techniques to take away all the wood that I didn’t think should be part of my bike frame: chisels, planes, rasps, a rotary burr in a hand-held drill, an oscillating spindle sander, and lots and lots of sandpaper.
 It was pleasing to see the chunky, blocky shapes become more refined until finally, I was satisfied with my frame and ready to apply the finish.

 This frame was not built just to look at; it was built to be ridden and that means a scratch or dent is inevitable.
-I considered several types of finishes but settled on an oil based finish, thinking it would be easier to touch-up and maintain over time compared to other finishes.
+I considered several types of finishes but settled on an oil-based finish, thinking it would be easier to touch-up and maintain over time compared to other finishes.

 As my cycling friends know, there’s nothing like the excitement of building up a frame then taking it out for the first ride.
 Let me say, that excitement was tenfold for me this time.
 I spent extra time on the build, partially to ensure it was well done with all the details correct, but also to savor the experience of building up my first hand-built frame.

 Rolling out on the first ride I was a little nervous, but I smiled for 30 miles and enjoyed every pedal stroke.
-The back roads around my house are familiar, and strangely enough, this brand new bike felt familiar too.
+The back roads around my house are familiar, and strangely enough, this brand new wooden bicycle felt familiar too.
 While it was the first ride, I had imagined this first ride many, many times throughout the project.
 I thought, “Wow, this bike feels like it was designed just for me.”

 The ride was smooth and efficient, the fit was perfect, and the entire experience, in addition to the final product, was extremely rewarding.
 Every time I see my wooden bike, I want to take it out for a ride and I often do.